 There is an amazing view of London from the top, if you have the puff in you to make it that far!
 The hill was used as a site for anti-Zeppelin guns during the war.
 You can still see the site of those guns today at the viewpoint near the oak tree.
 Thanks to its elevation it has been used over hundreds of years for lots of fascinating purposes – as a semaphore station by the East India Company in the late 1800s; as a lookout point by famous highwayman Dick Turpin; and as a beacon point by the Admiralty in the Napoleonic Wars.

 It’s now a haven for wildlife.
 Originally, the woodland was managed as a park and ornamental trees were planted.
 This ended in the 1980s and it is now overgrown with 40 species of tree.
-There are also 50 species of birds that have been recorded – including great spotted woodpeckers, jays, parakeets, and tawny owls.
+There are also 50 species of birds that have been recorded – including great spotted woodpeckers, green woodpeckers, jays, parakeets, redwings, and tawny owls.
 There is a stag beetle log, and plenty of rotting wood that provides a habitat for this rare beetle.
 The purple hairstreak butterfly can unusually be seen at ground level if you’re lucky.
-And in a fun bit of wildlife trivia, the blotched emerald moth was once called the ‘maid of honor moth’, as it was originally discovered around the Oak of Honor.
+And in a fun bit of wildlife trivia, the blotched emerald moth was once called the ‘Maid of Honor moth’, as it was originally discovered around the Oak of Honor.
 To read more about the wildlife of One Tree Hill have a look at this informative article.

 Average rating: 3.3 (good)

 Best time to visit: all year round, although if you want to see the stag beetles head there from May to July.
 The woods are at their most magical early in the morning when there are fewer people and the trees are full of bird song.
 WildSide recommends getting out there to snatch a moment of zen before work!